LLM pipelines

 Generator

 Let us first implement the Anki card generator.
-It will take a text as input and return a card.
+It will take text as input and return a card.
 A system prompt for the generator could look like this:

 You are an educational content creator specializing in Anki flashcard generation.